 Emma Cudd Rd, Spartanburg, SC 29302

-Maybe it’s too cold for a picnic, but with the unpredictable weather in SC, it might be the perfect opportunity to pack up some sammies to see some waterfalls!
-Glendale Shoals is a 13-acre natural area on a former mill site, has trails, a dam, a 1928 bridge!
-Even though you won’t see the beautiful flowers, that shouldn’t stop you from taking a quick hike.
-This place is both quiet, scenic and provides you with plenty of photo opportunities.
+Maybe it’s too cold for a picnic, but with the unpredictable weather in SC, it might be the perfect opportunity to pack up some sandwiches and see some waterfalls!
+Glendale Shoals is a 13-acre natural area on a former mill site.
+It has trails, a dam, and a 1928 bridge!
+This place is both quiet and scenic and offers plenty of photo opportunities.

 Upper Chinquapin Greenway